Yoshika, Shimane: Climate

 Yoshika has a humid subtropical climate (Köppen climate classification Cfa) with very warm summers and cool winters.
 Precipitation is abundant throughout the year.
 The average annual temperature in Yoshika is 13.4 C. The average annual rainfall is 1940.5 mm with July as the wettest month.
 The temperatures are highest on average in August, at around 25.3 C, and lowest in January, at around 2.2 C. The highest temperature ever recorded in Yoshika was 36.8 C on 19 August 2020; the coldest temperature ever recorded was -12.0 C on 8 February 2018.

 Demographics

-Per Japanese census data, the population of Masuda in 2020 is 6,077 people.
-Masuda has been conducting censuses since 1920.
+Per Japanese census data, the population of Yoshioka in 2020 is 6,077 people.
+Yoshioka has been conducting censuses since 1920.

+History

+The area of Yoshioka was part of ancient Iwami Province.
+During the Edo Period, the area was part of the holdings of Tsuwano Domain.
+After the Meiji restoration, the villages of Muikaichi and Kakinoki were established on within Kanoashi District, Shimane on April 1, 1889 with the creation of the modern municipalities system.
+Muikaichi was elevated to town status on November 13, 1947.
+The town of Yoshioka was formed on October 1, 2005 from the merger of the town of Muikaich and the village of Kakinoki.

+Government

+Yoshioka has a mayor-council form of government with a directly elected mayor and a unicameral town council of 12 members.
+Yoshioka, collectively with the town of Tsuwano, contributes one member to the Shimane Prefectural Assembly.
+In terms of national politics, the town is part of the Shimane 2nd district of the lower house of the Diet of Japan.

+Economy

+Yoshioka is a very rural area, with an economy based on agriculture and forestry.

+Education

+Yoshioka has five public elementary school and four public junior high schools operated by the city government, and one public high school operated by the Shimane Prefectural Board of Education.